balenaltd/handbook/Meetings.md

 * all-hands calls; this is our weekly company wide call
 * brainstorms, including per-loop architecture calls and product calls

-For more guidance on how we run brainstorm calls, check out this [work in progress guide](https://docs.google.com/document/d/1mHb-D2vJxufa8OZPU55V5WBIXuQ44MNL4fcXw52lEe8/edit#)
+For more guidance on how we run brainstorm calls, check out this [work in progress guide](https://docs.google.com/document/d/1mHb-D2vJxufa8OZPU55V5WBIXuQ44MNL4fcXw52lEe8/edit#).

-If you want to know more about how meetings are scheduled and the balena meeting scheduler, you can read more [here](https://github.com/balena-io/meeting-scheduler).
+You can check the [current projects tab of the Team Model](https://docs.google.com/spreadsheets/d/1m1Ln8lfcMaUngbEsaQdbz1Dtts4e8HBj9XsMqBwTeXM/edit#gid=110615447) for all the project and pipeline related calls and the [other calls tab](https://docs.google.com/spreadsheets/d/1m1Ln8lfcMaUngbEsaQdbz1Dtts4e8HBj9XsMqBwTeXM/edit#gid=180453935) for all the brainstorms, company wide and other calls.
+Not all, but some calendar invites or team model entries will also have a spec or relevant document to give you more information about the call.
+If you want to know more about meetings are scheduled and the balena meeting scheduler, you can read more [here](https://github.com/balena-io/meeting-scheduler).

 ## Adding yourself to (or removing yourself from) Balena Admin calendar events